lemurkat/Tristan/README.md

 He comes complete with four configurable variants (light, dark, auburn, and purple), dialogue, heart events, and possibly soon some unique items.
 His schedule will also influence that of other characters, specifically on the weekend.
-And there will be some rival heart stuff to come.

 CURRENTLY INCLUDED:
 - full ability to unlock Tristan (if above conditions met)